kalyntn97/tetrazoo/README.md

 ### How to Play

-1. Start the Game: Open the [index.html](./index.html) file in your web browser or visit our online [demo](https://tetris-kalyn.netlify.app/).
+1. Start the Game: Open the [index.html](./index.html) file in your web browser or visit my online [demo](https://tetris-kalyn.netlify.app/).

 2. Controls: